Louise MICHEL and her hopes for a new world. 1901.

 London, August 19 [1901]

-« So it was while thinking about our idea for the new world that I passionately devoured the book. »
+« It was while thinking about our own idea for the new world that I passionately devoured the book

-Co-written letter about the historical novel Quo vadis by the Polish writer Henryk Sienkiewicz, inspiring Louise Michel with all the hopes of a new world.
+A co-written letter, about the historical novel Quo vadis by the Polish writer Henryk Sienkiewicz, inspiring in Louise Michel all the hopes of a new world.

-Charlotte Vauvelle begins this letter by affirming that she really liked Quo Vadis , which she did not find at all “ bondieusard ”, then giving news of the former communard and anarchist activist Constant Martin, who was struck by paralysis.
-Louise Michel continues the missive:
+Charlotte Vauvelle begins this letter by stating that she greatly enjoyed Quo Vadis , which she did not find at all " religious ," before giving news of the former Communard and anarchist activist Constant Martin, who has been struck by paralysis.
+Louise Michel continues the letter:

 “Now Quo Vadis.
-As we had read it a few months ago and I had brought it home to eagerly finish it, it had gripped me although the English translation was said to be the worst.
-But I hadn't just thought about the sentences, I read the ideas , I experienced these meetings in prison between fanatics of an idea, these sudden conversions I saw, I see them.
-So it was while thinking about our idea for the new world that I passionately devoured the book.
-So I was happy to reread it cover to cover.
-Cold he didn't make the same impression on me but he made me another one there are marvelous details about ancient Rome and the true following the story.
-But the endless grandeur of the early days of Christianity, where it was not walled in by dogmas like a bastille, was no longer so high at last and through everything it is superb. »
+We had read it a few months ago, and I had brought it home to devour it.
+It had captivated me, even though the English translation is said to be the worst.
+But I hadn't just been thinking about the sentences; I was reading the ideas , experiencing those prison encounters between fanatics of an idea, those sudden conversions— I've seen them, I still see them.
+So it was with our own vision for the new world in mind that I had passionately devoured the book.
+I was therefore happy to reread it from cover to cover.
+With a fresh perspective, it didn't make the same impression on me, but it made a new one.
+There are marvelous details about ancient Rome and the true as they follow history.
+But the boundless grandeur of early Christianity, when it wasn't walled in by dogma like a fortress, was no longer quite so lofty, and yet, through it all, it's magnificent.

 Contact form